jangler/oracles-randomizer/notes.md

 - a0 = wait for bit of cfc0 is set
 - a7 = ? takes two bytes of params ?
 - b0 = jump if room flag, byte = flag, word = addr
+- b3 = jump if c6xx set, byte = value to bitwise and with word addr
 - b5 = jump if global flag, byte = flag, word = addr
 - b6 = set global flag, byte = flag
 - b8 = disable objects